-Feminine, plus-sized women’s clothing store with LOTS of physical locations in Korea.
+Feminine women’s clothing store with LOTS of physical locations in Korea.
+They also carry a plus-sized line up to a KR size 110 and often show their clothing on Korean plus-sized models with measurements attached.
 It would take forever to list all the stores, so you can see the full list on their website here.

 09Women (공구우먼) is a women’s clothing store that carries plus-sized and free-size styles in Seoul, South Korea.
 Bonus: there are physical (offline) locations where you can try on clothes in-person.